akym/akym/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with C++
+- 🔭 I’m currently working with STM32, C/C++
-- 🌱 I’m currently learning flutter, CTF
-- 👯 I’m looking to collaborate on any idea
-- 🤔 I’m looking for help with flutter
 - 💬 Ask me about engineering in general and aerospace in particular
-- 📫 How to reach me: ...
+- 📫 How to reach me: